Sidebar

 clear_error()

-Clears the stored error message and returns `true`.
+Clears the stored error message.

 help()